Page 3 last updated April 22, 2008

 Other ATV Info Sources:

-ARRL Radio Amateurs Handbook The best discussion of ATV starts in chapter 12 in older books, and chapter 9 in the current year.
+ARRL Radio Amateurs Handbook The best discussion of ATV starts in chapter 9,12 or 32 in older books, and in the Image Communications section of the Downloadable Suppliment or CD that comes with the 2014 book and beyond.
 This is the Radio Amateurs bible for all the many facets of the hobby.
-The ARRL Repeater Directory has a section on ATV repeaters - see if there is one in your area.
-You can order a copies by going to the
+The ARRL Operating Manual also has a good section on Image Communications including ATV.

 Other ATV group web pages to check out:

-Southern California ATV Repeater Map (updated November 20, 2006) - and what equipment it takes to get on ATV here.
+Southern California ATV Repeater Map (updated March 2021).
 In southern California, we suggest first getting a downconverter and antenna for the repeater ham band you are line of sight to and then seeing if you want to transmit later.
-You can talk back to the ATV transmitting stations on 146.430 FM voice simplex.
+You can talk back to the ATV transmitting stations on 146.430 (100.0 Hz) FM voice simplex.
+EmComm and public service groups use 426.25 MHz ATV simplex.

 The So.
 Calif.
-Microwave Experimentors net is on Monday nights 7:30 PM utilizing a 10 gHz to 3.3 gHz ATV repeater system on two mountain tops - Santiago and Heaps Peak - and one 434 MHz in / 1277.25 MHz out on Sunset Ridge linked and with tower cam ID's.
-The San Bernardino Microwave Society (SBMS) meetings are televised on the 1st Thursdays of the month.
+Microwave Experimentors net is on Monday nights 7:30 PM utilizing a 10 gHz to 3.3 gHz ATV repeater system on two mountain tops - Santiago and Heaps Peak with tower cam ID's.
 Also there is info on R/C and Rocket ATV.
+The San Bernardino Microwave Society (SBMS) meetings are televised by W6KVC on the 1st Thursdays of the month starting at 7pm and can be seen on most So.
+Calif.
+ATV repeaters.

 Santa Barbara CA

-- WB9KMO, ATV special interest group of the Santa Barbara Amateur Radio Club
+- WB9KMO, ATV special interest group of the Santa Barbara Amateur Radio Club. camstream

-- W6CX San Francisco Bay and Sacramento CA area
+Mt.
+Diablo ARC - W6CX San Francisco Bay and Sacramento CA area.
+W6CX BATC - Streaming Media

 Redding CA